Charging your EV is as easy as charging your phone, or plugging in the toaster.

-Here, we break down the types of chargers available, home and public charging, as well as what charging your EV will cost you.
-(Spoiler: not much).
+We’ve broken down the types of chargers available - home and public charging, as well as what charging your EV will cost you.
+Spoiler: not much.

 One of the many advantages to driving an EV is charging from the comfort of your own home - and getting up in the morning to a ‘full tank’.
 Here’s everything you need to know about charging your EV at home.